 The Austin Fanzine Project started as a relatively straightforward digitization and transcription project intended to improve access to the documents of a recently-historical subculture – the Austin, Texas underground music scene of the 1990s.

 The project has blossomed into a sandbox for creative experimentation with digital archives and digital humanities methods and tools.
 To date the project volunteers have digitized fanzines and posted the resulting downloadable files; researched digital archives best practices and crafted project policies; experimented with crowd-sourced transcription and indexing using new open-source software; and explored ways to virtually visualize the connections in real-life communities via maps, e-books, and audio tours.
-The digitized material has already proved useful for a variety of uses including, most recently, a collaboration with the Early Modern OCR Project.
+The digitized material has already proved useful for a variety of uses including a collaboration with the Early Modern OCR Project.

 To follow the Austin Fanzine Project’s progress, follow the blog, friend us on Facebook &/or follow us on Twitter.